gbv/paia/paia.md

- requested    0..1   URI                   URI that was originally requested about        0..1   string                textual description of the document label        0..1   string                call number, shelf mark or similar item label queue        0..1   nonnegative integer   number of waiting requests for the document or item renewals     0..1   nonnegative integer   number of times the document has been renewed reminder     0..1   nonnegative integer   number of times the patron has been reminded
+ requested    0..1   URI                   URI that was originally requested about        0..1   string                textual description of the document label        0..1   string                call number, shelf mark or similar item label comment      0..1   string                comment on this document or its processing queue        0..1   nonnegative integer   number of waiting requests for the document or item renewals     0..1   nonnegative integer   number of times the document has been renewed reminder     0..1   nonnegative integer   number of times the patron has been reminded